sammuelyee/docs/cartodb-editor.md

 ### CartoCSS errors

 CartoCSS styling is generally simple, making typos or forgetting quotations are common oversights.
-In cases when you are editing CartoCSS through the user interface, errors are reported back the the CartoCSS input window.
+In cases when you are editing CartoCSS through the user interface, errors are reported back via the CartoCSS input window.
 From there, it is typically not difficult to discover where you messed up.
 More often than not, users forget to end lines with semi-colons, use quotes, and close brackets and braces.
 Simple proof-reading is best practice.

 ## Your account